Controlling the Execution Flow of Statements

 Hello

-Notice that if you don’t place three statements in the serialize() method, all the three statements may execute in parallel which would cause an error.
+Notice that if you don’t place three statements in the serialize() method, all three statements may execute in parallel which would cause an error.

-Executing statements in parallel with Database.parallelize
+Executing SQL statements in parallel mode

 If you want the scheduled queries to execute in parallel, you place them in the parallelize() method.